TheChunkierBean/r3ach/README.md

 # The R3ACH Weapon Pack

 The R3ACH Weapon Pack is a collection of assets intended for modders of Halo: The Master Chief Collection.
-The pack includes many of the weapons featured in Halo: Reach, ported to Halo 3.
+The pack includes many of the weapons in Halo: Reach, ported to Halo 3.

 This repository serves as a home for a subset of files that need version control.
 The other files will be included for releases.
-They will be available on NexusMods and on ModDB.
+They will be available on NexusMods and ModDB.

+For those that wish to clone the repository, please ensure the files end up in `path\to\H3EK\tags\dw3\r3ach`

 ## Credits